-Ref No. Category Potential impact/risk Description Prescribed standards or practices Mitigation type Time period Responsible person micro-sited to already disturbed sites.
-Rehabilitation See rehabilitation measures for Direct loss and disturbance of natural habitat 1.3 Terrestrial Habitat Establish and spread of alien invasive species An AIS control and eradication plan must be developed for the Project that focuses on controlling and eradicating AIS occurring at sites disturbed by project activities in the study area.
+Ref No. Category Potential impact/risk Description Prescribed standards or practices Mitigation type Time period Responsible person See mitigation measures for Direct loss and disturbance of natural habitat , and Rehabilitation See rehabilitation measures for Direct loss and disturbance of natural habitat 1.3 Terrestrial Habitat Establish and spread of alien invasive species An AIS control and eradication plan must be developed for the Project that focuses on controlling and eradicating AIS occurring at sites disturbed by Project.
 The plan must include: Identification of AIS management units; Prioritisation of sites and species requiring control; Targets and indicators of success; Scheduling of AIS control; Species-specific control methods, using a combined approach of both chemical and mechanical control methods; and Guidelines for Monitoring, Control and Eradication of AIS (DEA, 2015) Minimisation During Construction Phase Project Manager